 He also stresses the need to stick to the budget you’ve created.
 If you’re not keeping close track of your income and spending, you may wind up in debt all over again.

 Getting out of credit card debt usually doesn’t happen immediately.
-If it took you a while to rack up the debt, it may take you a while to eliminate it.
+If it took you a while to rack up the debt, it may take you a while to become debt free.